sarahlascar/Chatbot-Jerusalmi-Lascar/README.md

     - connect the facebook developper app with the webhook and ngrok.

-  Now you can talk with it !
+  Now you can talk with it on facebook messenger!